 A Statement in Lieu of Certificate of Non-impediment to Marriage Abroad is a document that can be requested from Global Affairs Canada, or from an embassy or consulate of Canada abroad.
 You should know that the Statement in Lieu of Certificate of Non-impediment to Marriage Abroad is no longer a personalized document, it is generic and does not include any personal details.
 We suggest you also process a single status declaration if you require the Statement in Lieu.

-What is involved in legalizing a single status document?
+What is involved in the apostille of a single status document?

-The Canadian document legalization process has three steps:
+The Canadian document apostille process has two or three steps:

 Step One: Document Preparation

-Before submitting documents to be legalized you will need to make sure they meet all the requirements set by three different parties: Global Affairs Canada (who will be authenticating your documents), the relevant embassy or consulate (who will be legalizing your documents), and the person or organization who will be receiving your processed documents.
+Before submitting documents for apostille, you will need to make sure they meet all the requirements set by the different parties involved: the Canadian government authority (who will apostille your documents), the relevant embassy or consulate (who will be legalizing your documents – if applicable), and the person or organization who will be receiving your processed documents.
 Preparing your documents can involve notarization, having a certified true copy made, having the document translated, or providing various supporting documents.

 Step Three: Legalization

-After having your single status document authenticated by Global Affairs Canada, it will then need to be legalized by the embassy or consulate of the country where you are getting married.
-The relevant embassy or consulate will review your authenticated document and if they find all is in order, they’ll add a stamp, sticker, or certificate to your document, confirming it has been legalized.
+If your documents are destined for a non-apostille country, the documents will likely require a final step of legalization.
+After having your single status document apostilled, it will then need to be legalized by the embassy or consulate of the country where you are getting married.
+The relevant embassy or consulate will review your apostilled document and if they find all is in order, they’ll add a stamp, sticker, or certificate to your document, confirming it has been legalized.
 Your single status document will now be recognized in the country in which you are getting married.

 Can I get help with legalizing my single status document?